 Deutsche Version UK-flag s/w - sengpielaudio D-flag - sengpielaudio

-Formulas and calculation
+Formulas and Calculations for Sound

 Sound pressure p, particle velocity v, specific acoustic impedance of air Z, sound intensity I or J

-Acoustic equivalent for Ohm's law
+Acoustic Equivalent to Ohm's law

 plane progressive wavesSpecific acoustic impedance